jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/labinfo/labinfo1.rst

 Lab Information
 ===============

-Access into the lab environment and all work are through the **Windows Server 2016** jump host provided.
+Access into the lab environment and all work are through the **Win 10 Jumphost** jump host provided.

 ..
 Warning:: You need to have outbound access from your system allowing Microsoft Remote Desktop Protocol.